whismerhill/DS_SortInventory/README.md

 -------------------------CHANGELOG-------------------------
 -----------------------------------------------------------
 v1.4
--custom sorting, even more configuration options v1.3
+- custom sorting, even more configuration options v1.3
--configurable keybinds
+- configurable keybinds
 v1.1
--Now works with backpacks
+- Now works with backpacks
--Works with other mods (RPG HUD, and several others which introduce new items have been tested)!
+- Works with other mods (RPG HUD, and several others which introduce new items have been tested)!
--Ctrl+z now toggles the sorting method
+- Ctrl+z now toggles the sorting method
--Shift+z toggles whether the first 1-2 items are also sorted
+- Shift+z toggles whether the first 1-2 items are also sorted

 Bugs:
 - Keybind reset when controls or options are modified. x Modicon crashed mod page - Fixed.
 Thanks to KARAS for help!

 Future updates:
--Sort chests
+- Sort chests